Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Conjuration/Steel Wind Strike.md

     - A melee weapon worth at least 1 sp

 ## Description:
 You flourish the weapon used in the casting and then vanish to strike like the wind.
 Choose up to five creatures you can see within range.
 Make a melee spell attack against each target.
-On a hit, a target takes 6d10 force damage.\nYou can then teleport to an unoccupied space you can see within 5 feet of one of the targets you hit or missed.
+On a hit, a target takes 6d10 force damage.

+You can then teleport to an unoccupied space you can see within 5 feet of one of the targets you hit or missed.